 TIP

-A standard 14 oz can of sweetened condensed milk gives you more than you need for one batch of coconut macaroons— you can store the extra in an airtight container in the fridge for up to a week.
+A standard 14 oz can of sweetened condensed milk gives you more than you need for one batch of coconut macaroons.
+You can store the extra in an airtight container in the fridge for up to a week.
 Use it in your coffee (similar to Vietnamese coffee) or drizzle it over some fresh fruit for a quick dessert.

 Ingredient Notes